MohammadHajjaj/Library-Managment-System/README.md

 2. Books filtering by category, ISBN
 3. Advanced Book searching
 4. Add Tests
+5. Refactor code to use controllers and services
-5. rewrite the entire app using ReactJS as a frontend
+6. rewrite the entire app using ReactJS as a frontend

 ## Installation